Tennessee Mugshot Removal: How to Remove that Mugshot Fast

 It might also be worth tagging yourself in positive images of family gatherings etc.

 Another idea is to start a blog and post to it once a week or so.
 There’s no need for anything dazzlingly original.
 Just your name, photo, and some generic content will do.

 It should then be fairly easy to rank for your own name.
-And your mugshots and other adverse details will fairly quickly disappear from page one of the SERPS (Search Engine Results Pages).
+And your mugshots, public records or criminal records, and other adverse details will fairly quickly disappear from page one of the SERPs (Search Engine Results Pages).

 Online Reputation Repair Using a Specialist Service

 The alternative to legal action and DIY methods is to use a company that specializes in mugshot removal and online reputation repair.

 Many such services exist, of varying quality, but the best of them offer a very cost-effective option.